 Keep doing this until your dog feels confident enough about riding it.
 Add excitement to the steps so that your dog can push the skateboard by himself while trying to reach the treats that you are offering.

 Keep repeating these steps, and it may take some time but in the end, you will have your skateboarder doggy at your house.

 Just think for a moment you were looking for an answer to your question “why do dogs hate skateboards” and now you ended up learning how to teach your dog to ride a skateboard.

 If you want to know why do dogs hate skateboards then you are exactly in the right place.
-In this article, I have mentioned it as well as a step by step method to prevent your dog from hating skateboards.
+In this article, I have mentioned it as well as a step-by-step method to prevent your dog from hating skateboards.

 After reading this article you can teach your doggy to ride a skateboard and not to be afraid of them.

 I hope you have enjoyed reading this article.
 Please share it with your friends or family to let them know how to train their dogs to ride skateboards.
-Sharing this article won’t cost you a dime but it will help me reach my words too many other people online.
+Sharing this article won’t cost you a dime but it will help me reach my words to many other people online.

 If you want to suggest anything feel free to let me know in the comments as well.